Preview: 2020 WBL football teams

 2019 record: 0-10 (0-9 WBL)

-Elida enters the 2020 season on a 16-game losing streak and a new head coach in Kyle Harmon.
+Outlook: Elida enters the 2020 season on a 16-game losing streak and a new head coach in Kyle Harmon.

 The good news is numbers are up and Harmon has a number of players who saw varsity action last year, including two quarterbacks who are running neck-and-neck – Larkin Henderson and Brandon Howard.
 Linebackers Mike and Nick Nichel are back after recording 88 and 81 tackles last year.